firepear/thrasher-music-catalog/README.md

 `WHERE facets LIKE ?
 AND ( year LIKE ?
 OR year >= ? ) OR artist LIKE ?
 AND artist LIKE ?`

-(No, not the most sensical query, but it is a good example.)
+(Not the most sensical query, but a good example of a format string.)

 So `&&` and `||` are the logical operators they look like, mapping to `AND` and `OR`.
 Doubled parens (`((` and `))`) are escapes for a